retiarylime/thinkpad-t14s/trackpoint/trackpoint.md

 	xinput --set-prop "TPPS/2 Elan TrackPoint" "libinput Accel Speed" 0.3
 	```

+	- **libinput Accel Profile Enabled**
+		- 3 boolean values (8 bit, 0 or 1), in order "adaptive", "flat", "custom".
+Indicates which acceleration profile is currently enabled on this device.

+	- **libinput Accel Speed**
+		- 1 32-bit float value, defines the pointer speed.
+Value range -1, 1.
+This only applies to the flat or adaptive profile.

 	- After confirming the acceleration profile & speed value, run the command below:

 	```bash